MAXIORBOY/SurfaceShapeEstimator/README.md

 * ```shape_name``` - (str) Specifies the shape of the surface.
 Must be one of the following: 'cube', 'sphere', 'disc', 'cylinder', 'line'

 * ```points``` - (int) Number of points to be generated.
 It must be a number above or equal 250.
-Default=500
+Default = 500

 * ```part_of_all_connections``` - (float) Number of all possible connections is expressed by the formula:

    ```(points * (points - 1)) / 2```
 This parameter specifies how large part of the whole we want to generate.
 It must be a value from the range <0.01; 1>, where 0.05 means 5% of the whole.
-Default=0.05
+Default = 0.05

 * ```data_noise_parameter``` - (float) To simulate real-world data collection, for each connection we can modify the calculated ```measurement_value``` according to the formula:
 (...)
 It must be a number from the range <0;1>.
-Default=0.0
+Default = 0.0

 ## Earth example:
 In order to estimate a shape of the surface of Earth, at first 634 airports were carefully selected from all around the globe.
 You can find them in the ```airports.csv``` file.
 Following this we have to create as many connections as possible from the collected airports.
 Those data were collected from the site www.wego.com/schedules/ with a help of a web-scrapping script.
 In total, 9432 (which is around 4.7% of all possible combinations of flights) connections were found and stored in the ```flights.csv``` file.